 Sylvia Kahan is Professor of Music at the Graduate Center and College of Staten Island, CUNY, where she is a member of both the Piano and Musicology faculties.
-As a pianist, Dr. Kahan has performed as concerto soloist, recitalist, and chamber musician in all of New York’s major halls and in concert venues throughout North America and Europe.
+As a pianist, she has performed as concerto soloist, recitalist, and chamber musician in all of New York’s major halls and in concerts venues throughout North America and Europe.
 Her recitals have been broadcast on WQXR, WNYC, and National Public Radio.
-She has participated in the Tanglewood, Aspen, Waterloo, Delta, and Nancy (France) summer festivals, and has collaborated with the English Chamber Orchestra, sopranos Roberta Peters and Shirley Verrett, and members of the New York Philharmonic and Metropolitan Opera Orchestra.
+She has participated in the Tanglewood, Aspen, Waterloo, Delta, and Nancy (France) summer festivals.
+She has collaborated with the English Chamber Orchestra, sopranos Dame Felicity Lott, Roberta Peters and Shirley Verrett, and members of the New York Philharmonic, Metropolitan Opera Orchestra, and San Francisco Symphony.

 REPRESENTATIVE PUBLICATIONS AND PERFORMANCES

 Winnaretta Singer-Polignac: Princesse, mécène et musicienne.
 Dijon, France: Les Presses du reel, 2018.
 808 pp. ISBN: 978-2-84066-268-6, EAN: 9782840662686

 In Search of New Scales: Prince Edmond de Polignac, Octatonic Explorer.
 Rochester, NY: University of Rochester Press, 2009.
 389 pp. ISBN 15-8046-133-6

 Music’s Modern Muse: A Life of Winnaretta Singer, Princesse Edmond de Polignac.
 Rochester, NY: University of Rochester Press, 2003, paperback 2009.
 576 pp. ISBN 978-15-8046-305-8